marbl/MetagenomeScope/README.md

-# AsmViz
+# MetagenomeScope

-(That's the tentative name for this, at least.)

 An interactive visualization tool for sequence assembly graphs.
 The goal of this, as compared with other visualization tools, is to show the pertinent parts of a graph instead of just displaying the entire graph at once.

-To this end, AsmViz highlights certain patterns of contigs in the graph (bubbles, frayed ropes, chains, and "linear" cycles), splits graphs up by connected components, and uses [Graphviz](http://www.graphviz.org/)' `dot` tool to hierarchically lay out each connected component of an assembly graph.
+To this end, MetagenomeScope highlights certain patterns of contigs in the graph (bubbles, frayed ropes, chains, and "linear" cycles), splits graphs up by connected components, and uses [Graphviz](http://www.graphviz.org/)' `dot` tool to hierarchically lay out each connected component of an assembly graph.

-AsmViz is composed of two main components:
+MetagenomeScope is composed of two main components:

 1. `collate.py`, a Python script that reads an assembly graph file, identifies patterns in it, separates it by connected components, and